JobMatchAI-An Intelligent Job Matching Platform Using Knowledge Graphs, Semantic Search and Explainable AI: Evaluation

 \subsection{Offline Evaluation on JobSearch-XS}

 \paragraph{Benchmark.} JobSearch-XS is a skill-grounded benchmark from 1,283 NYC civil-service roles with 30 queries and skill-disjoint train/dev/test splits for zero-shot generalization.
-It provides \emph{silver} labels (29K pairs from knowledge-graph skill overlap) and \emph{gold} labels (human-verified pairs, annotated by two judges at $\kappa \approx 0.85$). \textbf{All metrics in Table~2 are computed on gold labels}.
+It provides \emph{silver} labels (29K pairs from knowledge-graph skill overlap) and \emph{gold} labels (human-verified pairs, annotated by two judges at $\kappa \approx 0.85$). \textbf{All metrics in Table~\ref{tab:retrieval} are computed on gold labels}.
 Silver labels are derived from skill-graph overlap, partially overlapping with the reranker's skill-match feature.
 To avoid evaluation circularity, metrics in Table~\ref{tab:retrieval} use independently annotated gold pairs.
 Silver labels enable development and large-scale diagnostic analysis.

 \paragraph{Results.} We report NDCG@\textit{k} (ranking quality, rewarding relevant results at higher positions), Recall@\textit{k} (coverage of relevant documents within the top \textit{k}), and median latency (P50).
-Table~~\ref{tab:retrieval} reports retrieval and reranking quality.
+Table~\ref{tab:retrieval} reports retrieval and reranking quality.
 All recall figures are computed post-fusion (Stage~3), before hard-constraint filtering (Stage~4).

 The hybrid pipeline with reranking achieves an NDCG@10 of 0.81, a 7\% relative improvement over the BM25 baseline, with median latency under 82\,ms (P95: 86\,ms), well within interactive thresholds.
 The mean reciprocal rank (MRR) across all queries is 0.76, indicating the first relevant result typically appears in the top two positions.

-We acknowledge that the gold set is small (20 queries, 40 judged pairs); reported metrics should be interpreted as estimates with non-trivial variance at this scale.
-Expanding the gold annotation set is a priority for the future releases.
+\paragraph{Statistical reliability.} Given the size of the gold set, we report 95\% bootstrap confidence intervals (1{,}000 resamples over queries) and assess pairwise significance via paired bootstrap tests (10{,}000 iterations).
+Confidence intervals on NDCG@10 are wide (typical width $\approx 0.20$) due to the limited gold-query count, and per-query NDCG@10 exhibits substantial variance (std $= 0.30$, IQR $= 0.45$).
+This variance is concentrated in non-literal query types rather than spread uniformly across system configurations (\S\ref{sec:variance}).
+Reported metrics in Table~\ref{tab:retrieval} should be interpreted as point estimates with non-trivial uncertainty at this scale; expanding gold annotation is a priority for future releases.

 \paragraph{Per-split analysis.} Performance varies across the skill-disjoint splits: train queries achieve NDCG@10 of 0.89, test queries 0.77, and dev queries 0.40.
 The dev-split gap reflects the challenge of zero-shot skill generalization over a small query set (10 queries per split); we expect this to stabilize as JobSearch-XS is expanded with additional queries and labels.